Keerthan-08/AIML-25BCE2522/README.txt

-The file along with this is apython program designed for the user in the form of an AI ChatBot by using streamlit template and LangChain LLMs
-The LangChain LLM is used for connecting the user input with the AI output with the help of tools I have used Weather tool by using the coordinate of the places memtioned by the user For OpenAI source i have used GROQ in which specifically "llama-3.3-70b-versatile" is used The API key is also in the program because i dont think it could be misused .
-As it is a Open source free AI the credits arent lost
-The important thing why that is there is because i didnt want to keep it in (.secret) folder and i tried keeping it but it showed me some error like ImportError .
-So i let it public.I hope it doesnt affect your impression on me.
-I used two tools here i.e. Weather and AImessage tool I also used text inputs for place and date because i think it looks good and organised which could be removed and only the search tab could be kept

 Brief go through:

 In this project, I built an AI-powered Travel Agent designed to assist users with trip planning by integrating real-time data fetching with conversational AI.